 In two weeks we’ll be looking for 6-10 ideas to develop their 4th option.
 We’ve classified them into Winning Moves, Crazy Ideas, Tactics, and Waste of Time.

 I’m confident we’ll find several winning moves and possibly one or two “Crazy Ideas” that can be even more impactful than the Winning Moves.

 Is it time your business looked for a 4th Option?

 Each of the Four Decisions Produces a specific outcome.
 In our coaching process, we share examples and the definitions of the Four Decisions to ensure our customers remember the value and result each decision produces for your business.

-If you’re business is failing to achieve industry leading results in any of these areas, that Decision should be your One Thing.
+If your business is failing to achieve industry-leading results in any of these areas, that Decision should be your One Thing.

 Positioning Systems helps mid-sized ($5M - $250M) business Scale-UP.
 We align your business to focus on Your One Thing!
 To achieve growth, you need to evolve in today’s rapidly changing economic environment.
 Find your 4th Option!
 Are you avoiding a conversation with yourself on how to can successfully grow your business?
 Contact firstname.lastname@example.org to Scale Up your business!
 Take our Four Decisions Needs Assessment to discover how your business measures against other Scaled Up companies.
 We’ll contact you.

 Tom Peters keynotes tomorrow’s Scale-Up Summit.
 I’ll be sharing the best speaker and presentation Thursday and in subsequent blogs when I return.